 Casey Robinson, who wrote the screenplay, envisioned Spencer Tracy as the doctor.
 Tracy and Davis had previously worked together in 20,000 Years in Sing Sing (read about that here).
 But when Tracy was unavailable, George Brent was cast.
-However, Tracy and Davis did get to perform together in a radio adaption of Dark Victory in 1940.
+Tracy did eventually get the chance to play the part though, when he joined Davis for its radio adaption in 1940.

 2. A character addition helped immensely.